SoupNgyes/1st-project-idk-/README.md

-# 1st-project-idk-
+# 1st-project-idk
-i have no idea what im doing
-//just a simple madlib to fill out in repl if you want to.
+Madlib based on Eggman's twitter announcement.
+Copy paste code in repl and run to fill it out if you want to